1. What aspects of child development does child psychology study?

 Cognitive development.
 A child's cognitive development is also known as mental or intellectual development.
 Cognitive functions include, for example, language, abstract thinking such as problem solving, memory, attention, action planning, or perception.

 Emotional development.
 Emotional learning begins before birth and continues through childhood (and beyond).
 The biggest steps in emotional development are taken by the child in the first six years of life.

 Language development.
-Speech development refers to the acquisition of phonetic rules, vocabulary, grammar, and textual competence (telling stories, describing events).
+Speech development refers to the acquisition of phonetic rules, vocabulary, grammar, and textual competence (storytelling, description of events).

 Gender Role.
 When it comes to defining gender roles, boys predominantly adopt the behavior of their father, and girls equally often identify with their father or mother.

 Moral development.
 Over the course of their lives, children gradually learn the values of the society in which they live and decide for themselves whether they want to act in accordance with them.
 This process is very tedious and requires thousands of small experiences and reflections.

 Social development.
 A child's social development is related to the ability to establish relationships with other people.
 The basis for this is the mother-child relationship.

 There are many theoretical perspectives and scientific approaches that attempt to explain and make sense of human development.
 They may differ greatly from each other, but all diagnostic and therapeutic procedures always take into account the family and social environment of the young patient.

 2. Who is the founder of child psychology?